-It gives me the cold shivers how we have so easily confused culture with the Christian faith.
-In the name of Jesus we have dressed half the world's native population in bras and bloomers.
+Western civilization is based on Christianity, but Christianity is not Western civilization.
 Every culture thinks it's superior and we Westerners are no exception.
-In truth though, the Christian faith stands quite apart from culture.
-In fact, if you want to give it a home, it's more Eastern than Western, but in the end, it's a faith for all mankind.
-God is not limited to cultural barriers.
+In truth, the Christian faith stands quite apart from culture.
+In fact, if you want to give it a home, it's more Eastern than Western.
+The good news about Jesus is not limited to any one particular culture.